zedlopez/ifm/Examples/Tamed.md

 ```

-...which handles the case of the player typing >IN.
+...which handles the case of the player typing ``in``.
 (We will not assume by default that they want to get into the cage with the lion, this being obviously perilous.)
-But we also want to make sure that the player who types >``enter booth`` winds up in the same place, so we should add:
+But we also want to make sure that the player who types ``enter booth`` winds up in the same place, so we should add: